 Other treatment for an ingrown toenail

-An ingrown toenail may also be treated by a gutter splinter using slit plastic tubing to keep the nail and the lateral nail folds apart.
-These are kept in place by using tape or acrylic adhesive.
-An artificial nail may be sculputured using formable acrylic solution.
+An ingrown toenail may also be treated by a gutter splinter using slit plastic tubing to keep the nail, and the lateral nail folds apart.
+These are held in place by using tape or acrylic adhesive.
+An artificial nail may be sculptured using formable acrylic solution.

 Chemical or medical nail avulsion is a painless, slow way to remove damaged nails.
-As the whole nail is destroyed by the process, it is rarely used for ingrown toenails.
+As the process destroys the whole nail, it is rarely used for ingrown toenails.

 Can ingrown toenails be prevented?